SamVanheer/Quake/README.md

 ## Replaced DirectSound, Wave and /dev/dsp sound APIs with OpenAL.

 OpenAL provides a cross-platform sound API.
-This implementation makes direct use of OpenAL's 3D audio APIs to allow latency-free sound playback.
+This implementation makes direct use of OpenAL's 3D audio APIs to allow low-latency sound playback.

 ## Replaced Media Control Interface and /dev/cdrom with OpenAL.